alpa-projects/alpa/docs/install.rst

 Check Installation
 ------------------
-You can check the installation by running the following test script.
+You can check the installation by running the following commands.

 .. code:: bash

-  cd alpa
   ray start --head
-  python3 tests/test_install.py
+  python3 -m alpa.test_install

 [Optional] PyTorch Frontend
 -------------------------------------